Executive Director of Westside Economic Alliance

 - Able to handle multiple tasks and deadlines with competing/changing priorities.

-- Familiarity with government processes and procedures.
+- Familiarity with current public issues and government processes and procedures.

 - Successful fundraising skills.